Create a Christmas bucket list using the chalkboard free printable!

 Now, simply hang it in your home where you will see it often!

 Make a plan.

-One thing that works well is to take a minute every Sunday to look at the upcoming week, then look at your bucket list and plan out a few of the activities into the weekly plan.
-This way the things will actually happen and not just be on a list.
+One thing that works well is to take a minute every Sunday to look at the upcoming week, then look at your bucket list and plan out a few of the activities in the weekly plan.
+This way things will actually happen and not just be on a list.